Propagation of chaos in neural fields: Limit in law and propagation of chaos

-\begin{Imremark} The speed of convergence towards the mean-field equation is hence governed by $\mathbbm{e}(N)$ and $1/P(N)$.
-In the case of a finite number of populations, the speed of convergence is hence driven by the size of the smallest population.
-In the infinite population case, the speed of convergence towards the mean-field limit is a balance between the averaged number of neurons in each population through the term $\mathbbm{e}(N)$, and the total number of populations through the term $1/P(N)$.
-The first term quantifies the speed at which averaging effects occur in the network, and is related to the averaged inverse number of neurons in each population.
-The other term controls the convergence of the interaction related to all populations towards an effective interaction term given by an integral over $\Gamma$ of mean-field interactions, i.e. convergence of finite-populations networks towards their continuous limit.
-For networks with homogeneous population sizes, $\mathbbm{e}(N)$ will be approximately equal to $P(N)/N$.
-The optimal network size ensuring the fastest convergence in that case hence corresponds to $P(N)\sim \sqrt{N}$ (minimizing the functional $x\mapsto P(x)/x + 1/P(x)$), and in that case the convergence will be in $1/\sqrt{N}$, and we conjecture that this speed of convergence is optimal (though we did not achieve to prove it).
-This convergence speed is hence very slow compared to finite-size networks and usual mean-field limits in which the speed of convergence is of order $1/N$. \end{Imremark}
+\begin{Imremark*} The speed of convergence toward the mean-field equation is hence governed by $\mathbbe (N)$ and $1/P(N)$.
+In the case of a finite number\vadjust{\goodbreak} of populations, the speed of convergence is hence driven by the size of the smallest population.
+In the infinite population case, the speed of convergence toward the mean-field limit is a balance between the averaged number of neurons in each population through the term $\mathbbe (N)$, and the total number of populations through the term $1/P(N)$.
+The first term quantifies the speed at which averaging effects occur in the network and is related to the averaged inverse number of neurons in each population.
+The other term controls the convergence of the interaction related to all populations toward an effective interaction term given by an integral over $\Gamma$ of mean-field interactions, that is, convergence of finite-populations networks toward their continuous limit.
+For networks with homogeneous population sizes, $\mathbbe (N)$ will be approximately equal to $P(N)/N$.
+The optimal network size ensuring the fastest convergence in that case hence corresponds to $P(N)\sim\sqrt{N}$ [minimizing the functional $x\mapsto P(x)/x + 1/P(x)$], and in that case the convergence will be in $1/\sqrt{N}$, and we conjecture that this speed of convergence is optimal (though we did not achieve to prove it).
+This convergence speed is hence very slow compared to finite-size networks and usual mean-field limits in which the speed of convergence is of order $1/N$. \end{Imremark*}

-\section{Neural Fields Equations in Action}
+\section{Neural fields equations in action}

-It is folklore to notice that McKean-Vlasov limits have dynamics very complex to analyze.
-Very refined methods are generally set up to analyze the behavior of the system in the mean-field limit, such as entropy methods or spectral methods (see e.g.~\cite{villani:02}).
-This statement could be even more true in our spatialized context, and the present, general approach might appear to be bound to remain formal.
+It is folklore that McKean--Vlasov limits have dynamics that are complex to analyze.
+Very refined methods are generally set up to analyze the behavior of the system in the mean-field limit, such as entropy methods or spectral methods; see, for example, \cite{villani02}.
+This statement could be even more true in our spatialized context, and the present, general approach might appear to be bounded to remain formal.